joergschultzelutter/core-aprs-client/README.md

 ## Client schematics
 If you want to learn about the bot's basic structure, then have a look at [this diagram](docs/schematics.md).

+## Known issues
+- Single-threaded software.
+Due to APRS-IS's technical nature, this should not be an issue, though.
+- If you are not a licensed ham radio operator, then this program is not for you.
+Additionally, you should at least know the APRS basics before you use this code.